What Is Natural Gas and How To Trade It?

 What Unit Is Natural Gas Traded In?

-Natural gas along with other energy sources tend to be measured in British Thermal Units (BTUs), which are essentially the amount of heat natural gas contains and is needed to raise one pound of water by 1 degree Fahrenheit.
+Natural gas, like other energy sources, tends to be measured in British Thermal Units (BTUs), which are essentially the amount of heat natural gas contains, which is needed to raise one pound of water by one degree Fahrenheit.

 What Are Natural Gas Trading Hours?